You have no items in your shopping cart.

 Why does this Happen?

 An electric fence relies upon the energiser sending down the wire a high voltage charge for only 1/300 of a second, once a second *, When that happens a magnetic field is created around that wire.
 In netting these wires are all close together so the magnetic fields around each wire interact with each other so increasing the resistance.
 This continually happens as the magnetic field collapses and is re-created every time a charge is sent down the line.
 This is highlighted by what is known as the Hall effect.

-The general theory of the Hall effect and the change of resistance in a magnetic field expresses these quantities in terms of several integrals over the surface of the Fermi distribution.
+The general explanation of the theory of the Hall effect and the change of resistance in a magnetic field expresses these quantities in terms of several integrals over the surface of the Fermi distribution.
 Measured with a constant current, resistance increases under the influence of a magnetic field, and that this increase depends on the strength of the field and its direction with reference to the current in the wire.
 If the current traversing the bismuth is oscillatory, the resistance has a value O outside the magnetic field, or in a field in which the lines of force are parallel to the wire which is less than R. If, however, the wire is perpendicular to the lines of force of a field greater than 6000 C.G.S. units, the resistance O is greater than R; the difference O – R increases from this point rapidly as the strength of the field increases.
 The difference between the resistances to an increasing and decreasing current increases with the rate of change in the strength of the current and this difference is more marked with strong currents than with weak.
 (Hope you understood that)